msmur/blog/content/dev/making-sense-of-idempotency/one.md

 ---
 title: "Making Sense of Idempotency - Part One"
-summary: "An introduction to what Idempotency is by telling you what it isn't"
+summary: "An introduction to what idempotency is by telling you what it isn't (and why it's so often misunderstood)"
 date: "2024-08-23"
 tags: [ "idempotency", "backend" ]